billynyh/random-coding/octopress/source/about/index.markdown

 footer: false
 ---

 My name is Billy Ng, I am a software engineer living in Hong Kong.
-I am currently Android developer of [9GAG](http://9gag.com), responsible for providing native Android experience to our large user base.
+I am currently Android developer of [WeMail](http://wemailapp.com/), responsible for code architecture, performance tuning and improving team's development process.
+Before joining WeMail, I was with the [9GAG](http://9gag.com) team for about two years, I built their first official Android app to provide native experience to their large user base.
 The app got <b>over 5M downloads</b> and was featured on Google Play store.

 Working on projects that have millions of people using it everyday pushes me write better software.
 I am passionate about Android UI performance, app architecture, building reusable components and customizing tools to improve the team's development process.
 I have experience on building apps from start to launch on my own, while I also enjoy working in team to build bigger things.